Last night the rains came and washed away the heat and dust.

 There is something about the soft-pink, bouncing flowers of Erica Fairy Bells that make me think of love and sweetness, and the romantic countryside.
 As dark and poisonous as I am, there is whimsy and lightness in working with the flower spirits.

-I offer these sweet, tinkling flowers to my Lady Hathor.
+I offer these sweet, tinkling flowers to Hathor.

 “He loved her and she loved him